Crystal structure and collective oxygen transport in high-temperature Ta$_{2}$O$_{5}$

-In this theoretical study we resolve the crystal structure of H-Ta$_2$O$_5$ and uncover an unexpected oxygen-ion transport mechanism.
-Density-functional-theory calculations show that H-Ta$_2$O$_5$ adopts a chiral tetragonal lattice constructed from the $\lambda$ units characteristic of orthorhombic L-Ta$_2$O$_5$.
-By systematically varying the $c$-axis lattice constant, we identify the minimum-energy configuration, which matches the experimental lattice constants.
-Ab-initio molecular-dynamics simulations of this tetragonal-$\lambda$ phase faithfully reproduce transmission-electron-microscopy images of the Ta sublattice, validating our model.
-Surprisingly, these simulations also reveal cooperative migration of selected oxygen ions along single-atom-wide channels, exceeding typical vibrational motions at temperatures as low as a few hundred degrees Celsius.
-The calculated migration barrier is just $\sim 0.2$ eV, arising from the flexible oxygen coordination near screw-rotation planes in the tetragonal-$\lambda$ framework.
-These findings offer insight into the experimentally observed oxygen conductivity in H-Ta$_2$O$_5$.
+In this study, we propose a structural model for H-Ta$_2$O$_5$ and identify an unconventional oxygen-ion migration mechanism within its stoichiometric lattice.
+Based on DFT calculations, we find that H-Ta$_2$O$_5$ adopts a chiral tetragonal framework constructed from orthorhombic \(\lambda\) units, forming a 168-atom unit cell.
+Systematic variation of the $c$-axis lattice constant shows that this structure is most stable at the experimentally reported value.
+Ab initio molecular dynamics simulations of this tetragonal-$\lambda$ phase reproduce the key features of the Ta sublattice observed in TEM images, providing support for the proposed model.
+These simulations further reveal cooperative oxygen-ion migration along single-atom-wide channels at temperatures of a few hundred degrees Celsius.
+The calculated migration barrier of $\sim$0.2 eV is associated with the structural flexibility of octahedral coordination near screw-rotation planes, which enables substantial lattice relaxation and accompanying charge redistribution along the migration pathways.
+Taken together, these results establish a distinct mechanism for ionic transport in crystalline solids and suggest new opportunities for designing fast-ion conductors based on locally flexible coordination environments.